Stage Door Productions

 Q: Where do summer camps take place?

-A: SDP camps take place at The Kroc Center of Memphis which is located at the site of the old fairgrounds in Midtown at 800 East Parkway S. near the corner of Central Ave and East Parkway.
+A: SDP summer camps take place at The Kroc Center of Memphis which is located in Midtown at 800 East Parkway S. near the corner of Central Ave and East Parkway.
 All camp activities take place inside.